vdbrink/vdbrink.github.io/index.md

     </a>
     {% endfor %}
 </div>
-See <a href="/feed.html">here</a> all posts.
+See <a href="/feed.html">here</a> all previous posts.

 ---

 ## Highlights
-My most visited and/or interrested pages:
+My most visited and interrested pages on this site:
 <div class="project-links">
     <a class="project-card" href="homeassistant/homeassistant_dashboard_weather_nl">
         <img src="homeassistant/images_weather/rain_radar_animated.png" alt="Home Assistant dashboard: Weather in The Netherlands">